Aloshi/EmulationStation/README.md

 gamelist.xml
 ============

-If a file named gamelist.xml is found, it will be parsed and the detailed GuiGameList will be used.
-This means you can define screenshots, descriptions, and alternate names for files.
+If a file named gamelist.xml is found in the root of a system's search directory, it will be parsed and the detailed GuiGameList will be used.
+This means you can define images, descriptions, and different names for files.
-Screenshots are meant to be 256x256, but ES won't stop you from using other sizes - they'll just be placed wrong.
+Images are meant to be 256x256, but ES won't stop you from using other sizes - they'll just be placed wrong.
+I'd like to add automatic scaling (with SDL_gfx) in a future update.
 An example gamelist.xml:
 ```
 <gameList>